theobald-software/theobald-software.github.io/content/_en/erpconnect/special-classes/reading-sap-tables-directly-with-readtable.md

 The following sample shows how to use the *ReadTable* class to select data from the SAP table *MAKT* and how to process the ADO.NET result table object.

+The SAP table MAKT contains material descriptions.
-- This sample reads the material description texts of the table *MAKT*.
+- This sample reads the material description texts of *MAKT*.
 For this the columns *MATNR* (material number) and *MAKTX* (material text) are needed.
-- To make sure only the English language texts are read, add a corresponding WHERE statement `SPRAS='EN'`(SPRAS is the column that contains the language keys).
+- Add a corresponding WHERE statement `SPRAS='EN'` to make sure only the English language texts are read (SPRAS is the column that contains the language keys).

 ``` csharp